school or program focuses instruction on a particular

 Albany's three magnet

-elementary schools give families a
+elementary schools and one magnet program give families a

 choice in public education.
 Students have a unique opportunity to deeply explore enriched,